Skyrim quests: Dragonborn, Cleansing the Stones, The Fate of the Skaal.

 When we got closer, we could see that the nearby countryside was littered with the skeletal remains of dragons.

 “Dragonbone does not age like a mortal skeleton.
 The minor erosion damage we can see suggests that they have been here a very long time.
 They may have been sitting here for thousands of years.
 Maybe since the Dragon Wars.”

 “Could mortals bring down so many dragons in a single battle?”

 “Only at the cost of many thousands of lives and I recall no such battle mentioned in the histories.
 The question that I want to be answered is why so many Dov fought in such a small area around Miraak’s Temple?
 Either mortals were besieging the temple, and the dragons came to Miraak’s aid or…?”

 “Or the dragons were fighting Miraak?”

 “Yes, that is what I think has occurred.
-A Dragonborn could bring down this number of Dovwhich suggest Miraak kill them.
+A Dragonborn could bring down this number of Dov which suggests Miraak killed them.
 The shape of the skulls is a bit different as well.
 Maybe Solstheim dragons look a bit different than those I have encountered before.
 I remember some odd-looking ones depicted on Alduin’s Wall.”